leo-the-nardo/ansible-kubernetes-aws/README.md

 # Ansible Masterclass to cover RED HAT CERTIFIED SPECIALIST IN ANSIBLE AUTOMATION exam (EX407)
-A project to install a Kubernetes cluster using Ansible + AWS
+A project to setup a Kubernetes cluster using Ansible + AWS

 ## Steps
 - Provisioning => Create instances/vms to our cluster